32 TV Shows With Titles So Bad I Can't Believe They Got Made

 Shasta McNasty

-UPN's lineup of shows with awful names is perhaps topped by the comedy Shasta McNasty, where the one thing that could have possible saved it was if it focused on brilliant scientists who figure out how to reverse climate change in a way that people could repeat successfully in real life.
+UPN's lineup of shows with awful names is perhaps topped by the comedy Shasta McNasty, where the one thing that could have possibly saved it was if it focused on brilliant scientists who figured out how to reverse climate change in a way that people could repeat successfully in real life.
 Instead, however, it's about a trio of rap-rock "musicians," and Jake Busey looks like all of The Offspring.

 Evan Peters as Tate Langdon in American Horror Story: Murder House